getBoolean/shu_epub/PROTOTYPE.md

 import 'dart:io' as io

 Future<void> main() async {

+	// Recommended only for web, or when direct file access is not available.
+	// This should be used for Flutter applications if the EPUB is not copied to the app directory.
+	// The user could delete the file after opening it in the app, so either:
+	//   1. copy the file into the app directory and use `EpubParserController.file`
+	//   2. load the entire file and use `EpubParserController.bytes`
 	final file = io.File("path/to/file.epub");
 	final bytes = await file.readAsBytes();
-	EpubParserArchiveController controller = EpubParserController.archive(
+	EpubParserControllerArchive controller = EpubParserController.bytes(
 		bytes: bytes,
 	);

+	// For Flutter and server applications, with direct file access to reduce memory usage.
-	// not available on web.
+	// Not available on web.
-	// This only reads into memory the parts of the `.epub` file as it needs it EpubParserArchiveIOController controllerIO = EpubParserController.archiveIO(
+	EpubParserControllerArchiveIO controllerInPlace = EpubParserController.file(
 		file: file,
 	);

-	// Opening an extracted epub (epubs are actually just zip files) final directory = io.Directory("path/to/folder.epub/");
+	// Opening an extracted epub.
+This works since epubs are actually just zip files
+	// Not available on web
+	final directory = io.Directory("path/to/folder.epub/");
-	final controllerEx = EpubParserController.extracted(directory: directory);
+	EpubParserControllerExtracted controllerEx = EpubParserController.extracted(
+		directory: directory,
+	);
 	Epub epub = Epub.open(controller: controller);
 	EpubTableOfContents toc = epub.tableOfContents;
 	List<EpubAuthor> authors = epub.authors;